 Do you wake up with headaches or jaw pain in the morning?

 Drs.
-Solberg and Miller provide comprehensive diagnosis and treatment for bruxism, as well as secondary conditions caused by habitual grinding.
+Solberg and Miller provide comprehensive diagnosis and treatment for bruxism as well as the secondary conditions caused by habitual grinding.
 Using comprehensive cosmetic and restorative dental treatments, we are able to repair worn or broken teeth and prevent further damage.

 Do I have bruxism?

 Patients with bruxism often wake with headaches in the morning and experience painful muscle and jaw tension.
-Teeth grinding can cause breaks, chips or excessively worn teeth.
-If you grind your teeth your dentist may be able to tell just with a visual exam.
-Molars tend to wear down first, but other teeth may show signs of excessive stress.
+Teeth grinding can cause breaks, chips, or excessively worn teeth.
+If you grind your teeth, your dentist may be able to tell just with a visual exam.
+Molars tend to wear down first, but other teeth may show signs of excessive stress as well.